tbttin/notes/index.md

 # Note taking

-Reading wiki.vim docs
+## Reading wiki.vim docs

-- Fast workflow
+- Fast workflow.

-  + Open index.md file quickly (hotkey or short alias)
+  + Open index.md file quickly (hotkey or short alias).

+  + Jump to *link destinition* then `gf`. `CTRL-^` to switch back.

-  + Search note quickly
+  + Search note quickly.

-    * Search and load results into buffers, search in buffers
+    * Search and load results into buffers, search in buffers.

+    * Quickfix list.

 - Pages?
 Short pages?

 - Care about note structures?
 Note subdirectories?

-  + Use proper name
+  + Use proper name.

   + Pages?
 What pages?

-- Note then clean/rinse and link to your knowledge or existed notes or internet
+- Note then clean/rinse and link to your knowledge or existed notes or internet.